Back

 Artistic Integrity Agreement

-The work you submit must entirely be your original creation and reflect your own unique vision.
-Any submission that makes use of pre-existing photographs, images, or works of any kind must:
+Any submission that makes use of preexisting photographs, images, or works of any kind must both

-For the sake of clarity, the use of Artificial Intelligence tools is categorically prohibited at any stage of the creative process.
+The use of generative AI tools and features is categorically prohibited at any stage of the creative process.

 Overlap Among Portfolio Types